 Please let us know what other extensions you use in SSMS.
 We’ll try our best to ensure compatibility.

 SSMS 20.x is no longer supported.
-The last version compatibile with SSMS 20.x is version 2.3.
+The last version compatible with SSMS 20.x is version 2.3.
 Please consider upgrading to the latest version of SQL Server Management Studio.

 SSMS 19.x is no longer supported.
-The last version compatibile with SSMS 19.x is version 1.7.2.
+The last version compatible with SSMS 19.x is version 1.7.2.
 Please consider upgrading to the latest version of SQL Server Management Studio.

 Requirements for compiling the source code: